hurlbertlab/core-transient/Reference/formatting_datasets.md

 7. Once you are done with the exploration of the larger dataset and (potentially) removing columns, save your script and git-add-commit-push and describe which columns were removed and why.

-8. Explore and format **site** data.
+## EXPLORE AND FORMAT SITE DATA

 At this point, you will need to decide what qualifies as a site for a given study.
 To do so, visit the metadata of a site with the link provided in the metadata field of the data source table (core-transient/data_source_table.csv).

 1. If sites are coded as lats and longs, concatenate the fields as such:

 		```
 		example_df$site = paste(example_df$lat, example_df$long, sep = '_')
 		```

-		1. Note that we use "_" to separate between components of the site field.
-This will be the case with all site data and using this format consistently is necessary to simplifying field modification in later steps.
+	_Note that we use "_" to separate between components of the site field.
+This will be the case with all site data and using this format consistently is necessary to simplifying field modification in later steps._

-		2. Lats and Longs may be embedded in larger field.
+		1. Lats and Longs may be embedded in larger field.
 If this is the case, you may need to use the 	substring function in Hadley Wickham's stringr package to extract the necessary characters.

 			To extract "hello" in "hello world" (the first five characters), you would use: